w3c/svgwg/master/text.md

   <img class="bordered" src="images/text/text-preformatted.svg"
               alt="Image showing two lines of pre-formatted text.">
   <p class="caption">Pre-formatted text where a {{tspan}} element has
-    been used to create multi-line text.</p>
+    been used to create multi-line text.
 </div>
     </div>